“I want to go there,” Song said. They almost whispered it, but the

 “What’s wrong?”
 Cometh said.
 “You seem agitated.”

-He hesitated, then gestured at the chair.
-“Whose do you think this was?
-Do you think they wanted us well?
-Do you think anyone else cares for us but ourselves?”
+you think they wanted us well?
+Do you think anyone else cares for us

 “Why would they be?
 Look, there might be a reason why we’re trapped here.
 There might be a reason why we can’t go outside.”